 Developing countries may or may not enjoy the advancement privileges that he (or I) enjoy, and it could be further argued that countless neighbourhoods within his own United States cannot take privileges for granted either.

-It can take a global pandemic to remind us that any modern advantage we enjoy exists only within this fragile bubble, described by Yu as having a “thin layer that pops easily”.
-Now, events that were once considered inviolable – sending our kids to school, for example, or weddings, graduations, even funerals – were postponed indefinitely.
+It took a global pandemic to remind us that any modern advantage we enjoy exists only within this fragile bubble, described by Yu as having a “thin layer that pops easily”.
+Events that were once considered inviolable – sending our kids to school, for example, or weddings, graduations, even funerals – were postponed indefinitely.
 Lineups for food banks.
 Nursing homes filled with COVID-19 infected seniors whose families were not allowed to hold their hands while they were dying.

 “What we really mean when we say that this pandemic feels ‘unimaginable’ is that we had not imagined it.
 Even as our stark new reality becomes clear, it remains hard to accept that ‘normal’ was the fiction.

 “It will take some time to let go of the long-held, seldom-questioned assumptions of everyday life: that tomorrow will look like yesterday, next year like the last.